ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 \end{equation}
 where one overbar indicates a vector, and two overbars indicate a matrix.

-A particular solution to \eqref{dimension_equation} tells us how to combine the parameters to get the right units.
+A particular solution to \eqref{dimension_equation} tells us one way to combine the parameters to get the right units.
-However, we saw previously that there were cases where there was more than one way to combine the parameters to get the right units, and this led to parameter combinations without any dimension: so-called nondimensional numbers.
+However, we saw previously that in some cases there was more than one way to combine the parameters to get the right units, and this led to parameter combinations without any dimensions: so-called nondimensional numbers.
 We could multiply by any function of these nondimensional numbers and still get the units we wanted.
-We can represent this phenomenon using our dimensional equation.
-Suppose that we have a particular combination of the $\alpha$'s that satisfies Equation \eqref{dimension_equation}, which we denote by $\bar{\alpha}_0$.
+We can represent this phenomenon using our dimensional equation: suppose that we have a particular combination of the $\alpha$'s that satisfies Equation \eqref{dimension_equation}, which we denote by $\bar{\alpha}_0$.
 Suppose furthermore that we have some nondimensional number, denoted by $\bar{\pi}$.
 Since